Our research process

 Care when collecting data

-Our commitment to creating a diverse and representative dataset shines through our collaborative efforts with schools across the UK, ensuring optimal testing conditions and maximum engagement.
+Our commitment to creating a diverse and representative dataset is evident in our collaborative efforts with schools across the UK, which ensure optimal testing conditions and maximise engagement.
 We ensured a demographically accurate spread and attended each school numerous times to oversee the collection.
+See the schools we've partnered with.
 See the schools we've partnered with.

 What next?

 Our dedication to refinement and innovation is ongoing.
-With each test, piece of feedback, and new piece of research, we continually enhance our tool's reliability and effectiveness.
+With each test, piece of feedback, and a new piece of research, we continually enhance the reliability and effectiveness of our tool.
+As of June 2025, we are currently undertaking new standardisation work to keep our test up-to-date with the latest definition of dyslexia.

 Unlock potential with Talamo